kyamamot/tools_evaluation/README.md

 Performance evaluation of various bioinformatics tools.

-Please refer 'README.md' files in each 'eval_\*' folder about details of evaluation.
+Please refer 'README.md' files in each 'eval_\*' folder about details of the evaluation.